「ここだけの話はここだけで」 (Koko Dake no Hanashi wa Koko Dake de)

 As for the high-schoolers, the main upshot of their appearance is that it leads to another meeting between Chiaki and Hosaka, which almost always produces spectacular results.
 This time he appears to her as the Fava Bean Fairy, and again proves he’s the only one who can make her crave vegetables.
 There are no musical numbers this time, sadly, but there is plenty of irony as the one time Hayami fails to troll Hosaka with information is the one time it could really help him.
 She really is a sour-hearted person.

 "This is just between us" carries on the glorious tradition of Tadaima in having great fun with the vagaries of language, which is "just a little" bonus on top of an already great season.
 Again we see the bakayarou in full glory here, as Uchida and Miyuki just can’t grasp the notion that "just between us" actually means just the people having the conversation.
 Again, it’s all in the reactions – and my favorite here is Kana’s glee at seeing how worked up the shougakusei are getting over the topic of how often it’s acceptable to walk into the wrong public toilet (little realizing she had them all beat).
 In addition to the comedy this final extended sketch really delivers in the finale department too, as Kana finally decides to use the "just between us" scheme (successfully) to get her long-coveted hanami party up and running.
 Everyone is present too – well, everyone but poor Hosaka, who’s been screwed by Hayami yet again.
-But he does get the end the season the way all Minami-ke seasons should end…
+But he does get to end the season the way all Minami-ke seasons should end…

 I’ll admit that I didn’t expect Tadaima to be the tour de force that it was – in the end, very nearly the equal of the first season with Ohta Masahiko, and certainly better than the middle two (which I liked more than most).
 It sort of puts me in mind of Jack Nicklaus winning The Masters at 46 or David Bowie having a Billboard #1 album after not producing anything of substance for 20 years – a beloved old veteran who no one thought could raise their game to this level surprising everyone by showing they haven’t lost a step (or more than one, anyway).
 Studio feel’s OVA had me hoping this season might be a solid one, but it exceeded my expectations in every way.